How to Grow and Care for Tradescantia Nanouk (Essential Tips)

 Watering

-A good guiding principle is to water when the top inch or two of soil is dry.
-When you water, make sure to thoroughly saturate the soil and empty any water collected in a drainage dish.
+A good guiding principle I follow is to water when the top inch or two of soil is dry.
+When you water, thoroughly saturate the soil and empty any water collected in a drainage dish.

-Generally, you can expect to water your plant about once a week in the spring through fall and once every two weeks during the winter.
-However, multiple factors impact how much youโll need to water.
+Generally, I find that I need to water the plant about once a week in the spring through fall and once every two weeks during the winter.
+However, multiple factors impact how much you’ll need to water.

 Plants growing in dry areas will need to be watered more frequently than plants growing in humid areas.
 Additionally, plants in warm locations will require more water than plants in cooler areas.